inductivekickback/cred/README.md

 1. A prebuilt firmware hex file (that can be compiled using the [nRF Connect SDK](http://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/index.html)) and is responsible for writing a list of credentials to the modem side.
 1. A Python command line interface that adds credentials to the prebuilt hex file, programs it to the device, allows it to run, and then erases it.

 This two-step process allows all devices to run the same application hex file and uses Python to do the heavy lifting instead of requiring a full toolchain with a compiler.
-The extra step to write the credentials should only add tens of seconds to the overall programming process.
+The extra step to write the credentials should only add on the order of tens of seconds to the overall programming process.
 ### Requirements
 The **intelhex** module is used for working with the hex files and the excellent **pynrfjprog** is used to program the SoC.
 Requirements can be installed from the command line using pip:
 ```